 “I’m only uncomfortable if I feel both your hands on my shoulders.”

-Fact: Comfort, or a lack thereof, isn’t really an issue during prostate exams.
+Do prostate exams hurt?
+Comfort, or a lack thereof, isn’t really an issue during prostate exams.
 No painkillers are used, simply because the procedure isn’t painful.

 “Now I know what it feels like to be a muppet.”

-Fact: A muppet has a whole hand up its backside for its entire existence.
+How many fingers are used for a prostate exam?
+A muppet has a whole hand up its backside for its entire existence.
 A prostate exam, on the other hand (ha!), involves a single finger and takes just a few minutes.